On a general Kac-Rice formula for the measure of a level set: Examples

-where the $(\beta_i)$'s are a sequence of i.i.d. random real variables (the ``impluse") and $(\tau_i)_i$ is a Poisson field with intensity (say) 1.
+where the $(\beta_i)$'s are a sequence of i.i.d. random real variables (the ``impulse") and $(\tau_i)_i$ is a Poisson field with intensity (say) 1.

-We assume the following \begin{itemize} \item [(H1)]The kernel $g(\cdot)$ is of class $\C^1$ with compact support included in, say, $(-\eta,\eta)^d$ . \item[(H2)] The impulse $\beta$ has a finite first moment. \item[(H3)] $\beta_1 g(T)$ has a bounded density, where $T$ has a uniform distribution over $(-\eta,\eta)^d$. \end{itemize}
+We assume the following conditions: \begin{itemize} \item [(H1)]The kernel $g(\cdot)$ is of class $C^1$ with compact support included in $(-\eta,\eta)^d$ . \item[(H2)] The impulse $\beta$ has a finite first moment. \item[(H3)] The product $\beta_1 g(\mathscr T)$ has a bounded density, where $\mathscr T$ is a random variable with uniform distribution over $(-\eta,\eta)^d$. \end{itemize}

 Let us consider a fixed instant $t$.
 Without loss of generality, we can assume that $t=0$.
-The number $\mathcal P$ of $(i)'s$ in $ \eqref{eq:sn}$ follows a Poisson distribution with parameter $(2\eta)^d$ and it thus is almost surely finite.
-Let $u \neq 0$, and let $\mathcal M_u$ denote the measure of the level set:
+The number $\mathcal P$ of indices $(i)$ in $ \eqref{eq:sn}$ follows a Poisson distribution with parameter $(2\eta)^d$ and is thus almost surely finite.
+Let $u \neq 0$, and denote by $\mathcal M_u$ the measure of the level set defined as